-- A high standard of professional ethics - Efficient, economic and effective use of resources - A development orientation - Impartial, fair, equitable and unbiased services provision - Responsiveness - Public participation in policy making - Accountability - Transparency by providing the public with timely, accessible and accurate information - Good human resource management and career development practices to maximize human potential. - Legislation requires of the administration to be responsive to the needs of the local community. - Facilitate a culture of public service and accountability amongst staff. - Take measures to prevent corruption - Establish clear relationship and facilitate co-operation and communication between it and the local community - Give members of the local community full and accurate information about the level and standard of municipal services they are entitled to receive and; - Inform the local community how the municipality is managed, the cost involved and the persons in charge.
+- A high standard of professional ethics - Efficient, economic and effective use of resources - A development orientation - Impartial, fair, equitable and unbiased services provision - Responsiveness - Public participation in policy making - Accountability - Transparency by providing the public with timely, accessible and accurate information - Good human resource management and career development practices to maximize human - Potential. - Representing with employment and personnel management practices based on ability, objectivity, fairness and the need to redress the imbalances of the past to achieve broad presentation. - Legislation requires of the administration to be responsive to the needs of the local community. - Facilitate a culture of public service and accountability amongst staff. - Take measures to prevent corruption - Establish clear relationship and facilitate co-operation and communication between it and local community - Give members of the local community full and accurate information about the level and standard of municipal services they are entitled to receive and;

+Inform the local community how the municipality is managed of the cost involved and the persons in charge.